hep-gc/cloudscheduler/web_tests/README.md

 ### Downsides

-The unittest framework was the slowest of the three, running the
+The unittest framework was the slowest of the three, running the tests in roughly thirty-one seconds.

 This implementation also inherits all the downsides of Selenium.